 - Blueberry lavender lemonade

-I hope you enjoy these healthy shots as much as we do!
+I hope you enjoy these healthy ginger turmeric shots as much as we do!
 If you try them, please leave a comment below and rate the recipe to let me know how they were.
 Your feedback is so helpful!

 Let's stay in touch with Instagram, Pinterest and Facebook.
 Also, don't forget to subscribe to my newsletter to be sure not to miss anything.